CrazyUkrainian/Lab1Paradigms/src/main/assets/reflection.md

 Implementing the undo feature was challenging but rewarding, as it pushed me to think more critically about tracking and reverting state changes.

+Why This Code is Fully Immutable:
+No Shared State - The application's state is only managed within main, and every function explicitly receives and returns the state instead of modifying a global variable.
+Encapsulation -  All updates to tasks and lastAction occur through the immutable TodoAppState.
+Functional Approach -  Each function operates independently and does not rely on or mutate external/global variables.
+Thread Safety - Since there’s no mutable shared state, this design inherently avoids concurrency issues.

 Creating the call graphs before and after the refactor was a useful visual tool , it showed how much the structure improved.
 Overall, this project highlighted the importance of writing clear and maintainable code,